robertmryan/ZipArchive/README.md

    - Tweaked code to prevent immaterial compiler warnings.

-For more information, please see the [Class Hierarchy](http://robertmryan.github.io/ZipArchive/Classes/ZipArchive.html)
+For more documentation and example, please see the [Class Hierarchy](http://robertmryan.github.io/ZipArchive/Classes/ZipArchive.html).

 ### License